 At the core of design thinking is the recognition that people - their needs, the contextual constraints they experience, their aspirations and preferences - determine the suitability of any solution.

 Hence design thinking is intrinsically human-centred; and empathy is emphasised in design thinking practice.

-The philosophy underpinning design thinking is that diversity in every spectrum - from race, culture, world view and perspective, to skills, experience and insights - is vital in addressing the complex challenges faced by contemporary society.
+The philosophy underpinning design thinking is that diversity in every spectrum - from race, culture, world view and perspective, to skills, experience and insights - is vital for addressing the complex challenges faced by contemporary society.

 Collaboration in diverse, multidisciplinary teams is a characteristic of design thinking in action.

-A responsiveness to context - the ability to deeply connect with local realities and appreciate local knowledge and systems - is also necessary for developing solutions that are appropriate and effective.
+A responsiveness to context - the ability to deeply connect with local realities and appreciate local knowledge and systems - is necessary for developing solutions that are appropriate and effective.